Starmer confronts slavery reparations calls in address to Commonwealth leaders

 Sources accept that there could be a reference to reparatory justice in the communique, but officials stressed that this would not necessarily mean any change in the UK’s policy position.

+The Prime Minister’s deputy spokesperson said: “Our position on reparations is clear, and that goes for other forms of non-financial reparatory justice too.

+“The Prime Minister’s focus is on addressing the challenges that we face.”

-Speaking at the executive session alongside other leaders, Sir Keir said: “We must also acknowledge our shared history – especially when it’s hard.
+Speaking at the executive session alongside other leaders at the summit, Sir Keir said: “We must also acknowledge our shared history – especially when it’s hard.

 “I understand the strength of feeling here and that there are some calls to face up to the harms and injustices of the past through reparatory justice.”